Overlapped-repetition Shor codes achieving fourfold asymptotic rate

 \subsection{Both outer and inner codes}

-Finally, the same overlapping strategy can be applied to both the inner and outer codes to further increase the code rate.
-Consider an outer code with parameters $[k_o(d-\ell) + \ell,\, k_o,\, d]$.
-The corresponding inner code must then encode $k_i = k_o(d-\ell) + \ell$ qubits, leading to an inner code with parameters
+Finally, the overlapping strategy may be applied simultaneously to both the inner and outer layers to further enhance the code rate.
+As shown in Sec.~\ref{subsec:inner}, the construction requires one additional repetition code beyond the \(k\) identical outer repetition codes.
+Moreover, Sec.~\ref{subsec:outer} established that these \(k\) outer repetition codes can themselves be merged into a single overlapped-repetition code.
+Consequently, the outer layer consists of a \([\,k(d-\ell)+\ell,\, k,\, d\,]\) code together with an additional \([\,d,1,d\,]\) repetition code.